Lindke v. Freed: Background

-Supreme Court
+Supreme Court ruling

 A previous case, Knight First Amendment Institute v.
-Trump, related to Donald Trump's use of his personal Twitter account to block users while he served as president, had been decided by the Second Circuit in that Trump's account was considered a public forum and could not block users.
+Trump, related to Donald Trump's practice of blocking users from his personal Twitter account while he served as president.
+The Second Circuit ruled that Trump's account was considered a public forum and users could not be blocked.
 The case was appealed to the Supreme Court at the end of 2020, but with Trump leaving office in January 2021, the Supreme Court ruled that the case was rendered moot.